solid/process/repositories.md

 such as Gitter chat channels bearing the same name.

 ## Repositories that are part of github.com/solid
-Repositories under github.com/solid need to satisfy the condition that:
-- their contents are managed by either:
+Repositories under github.com/solid need to satisfy the condition that their contents are managed by one or more of the following:
   - the [Solid administrators](https://github.com/solid/process/blob/main/administrators.md)
   - the [Solid creators](https://github.com/solid/process/blob/main/creators.md)
   - the [Solid editors](https://github.com/solid/process/blob/main/editors.md)